Computer Usage, Internet and

 - Supervise children at all times

-- A child under the age eight must be supervised while on library premises
+– Children under the age eight must be supervised while on library premises.

 – Library staff are not responsible for this supervision

-- Careful use of food and drink is allowed, however the patron is liable for any and all damages caused by food or liquids to materials, library owned computers and/or electronic devices
+- Careful use of food and drink is allowed, however the patron is liable for any and all damages caused by food or liquids to any library property

 - Shoes and shirts are required at all times on library premises